Mean-field limit of a hybrid system for multi-lane multi-class traffic: The Finite-Dimensional Hybrid System

-In the case of multi-lane traffic, vehicles travel along multiple lanes with the possibility to change lane paying a cost related to such maneuver.
-We consider $m$ lanes and assume that $j \in J =\{1, \dots, m\}$ is the index of lanes.
-Now, to each vehicle $i$, we associate a vector of indices $\iota(i) = (i, j, i_L, i_F)$, where $j \in J$ is the lane index of vehicle $i$, $i_L$ and $i_F$ are defined as in Section \ref{sec_models}.
+We observe that with the previous definition we identify the leader and the follower in lane $j'$ being the same if there is a vehicle next to $i$ having the same $x$ position.

 Each individual vehicle has a continuous dynamic governed by system \eqref{Bando-FTL convolution} before performing lane changing.
 Discrete dynamics of the vehicles will be generated due to lane changing.
 The presence of both continuous dynamics and discrete dynamics leads us to consider hybrid system, see \cite{ garavello2005hybrid, piccoli1998hybrid}.

 In particular, in the following we consider two classes of vehicles and split the population of $P$ vehicles into $M$ autonomous vehicles and $N$ human-driven vehicles on an open stretch of road with $m$ lanes.
 We let $M_j$ and $N_j$ be the number of autonomous vehicles and the number of human-driven vehicles on lane $j \in J=\{1, \dots, m\}$, respectively.
 Then $\sum \limits_{j=1}^{m} M_j = M \text{ and } \sum\limits_{j=1}^{m} N_j = N$.